-We believe self-directed learning is the best form of education because it gives our students complete ownership over their learning.
+We believe self-directed learning is the best form of education because it gives children complete ownership over their learning.
 Through self-initiated activities and experiences, the children are free to flow from one activity to another for as long as they are interested.
-Resources, including help from staff, are always available, and further resources from outside the school can be requested.
-We trust our students and know they understand better than anyone who they are and what they need.
+Resources, including help from staff, are always available, and further resources from outside the community can be requested.
+We trust children and know they understand better than anyone who they are and what they need.
 As a result, they discover what’s meaningful to them, and self-awareness becomes an integral part of their character.

-Imaginative, interactive, student-led play is central to our school.
+Imaginative, interactive, children-led play is central to our community.
 Play functions as the major means by which children:

 - develop interests and competencies